 - Use steps 1 through 4 on mailboxes within the Favorites Bar to re-order your mailboxes.
 Again, the order decides the number to which each box is assigned.

 - Once you are done moving things around, don't forget to press VO-Shift-f3 again to re-enable cursor tracking.

 If you decide to remove a mailbox, simply repeat the above steps to start dragging it, but do so from within the Favorites Bar instead of the Mailboxes Table.
 Release the mouse outside of the Favorites Bar and the mailbox should be removed (not deleted, just dragged out of your favorites).

 So, how do you actually read the content of a message?
 There are three ways, kind of.

 First, the message preview is always spoken as you arrow through the list of messages.
 How much of the text is spoken is controlled in Mail's Preferences, under the Viewing button in the toolbar.
 Find the "list preview" popup button, and choose how many lines of the message you'd like.
 This amount of the text will be spoken as you arrow to each message.

 Finally, there is the method I personally prefer: simply press enter on a message.
-This causes it to open in a separate window, and VoiceOver to speak the sender, then the message content.
-To skip the sender, just press vo-a (or, if your Trackpad Commander is on, do a two-finger swipe down) to start reading the message content immediately.
-When you are done with the message, press command-w to close the window and return to the messages list.
-While a message is open in this way, you can also toggle the sender's status as a VIP, and view message headers.
+This causes it to open in a separate window, and VoiceOver to speak the subject, then the message content.
+To skip the subject, just press VO-A (or, if your Trackpad Commander is on, do a two-finger swipe down) to start reading the message content immediately.
+When you are done with the message, press Command-W to close the window and return to the messages list.
+While a message is open in this way, you can also view message headers.